OfficeDev/Word-Add-in-Markdown-Editor/README.md

 ## Questions and comments

-We'd love to get your feedback about the Word Redact sample.
+We'd love to get your feedback about this sample.
 You can send your feedback to us in the *Issues* section of this repository.

 Questions about Microsoft Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-js+API).
 Make sure that your questions are tagged with [office-js] and [API].